bycaroline/Spring_ShopInventory/README.md

 * "/api/shop/{id}" : get request for find item by id
 * "/api/shop/{id}" : put request for update item
 * "/api/shop/{id}" : delete request for delete item
-* "/api/shop/search/quantity" : get request for items in low stock
+* "/api/shop/search/quantity" : get request for items that are low in stock